itsmeismaill/Maui-Calendar/README.md

 6. [Conclusion](#6-conclusion)
 7. [Acknowledgments](#7-acknowledgments)
 8. [Screenshots](#8-screenshots)

+## 1. Introduction:
+The Calendar Maui application is a modern cross-platform solution designed for efficient event management with robust authentication capabilities.
+Developed using Microsoft's .NET MAUI framework, the application aims to provide users with a seamless experience across various devices including iOS, Android, macOS, and Windows.

 ## 2. Objectives:
 The primary objectives of the Calendar Maui application are as follows: